 Why Is Cape Town Running Out of Water?

 Cape Town, South Africa, is a busy city with a population of 433,700 people.
 It's also a popular tourist destination.
 And—it's about to run out of water.
-Day Zero, the day when the wells are expected to completely dry up, is predicted to arrive on April 12.
+Day Zero, the day when the wells are expected to completely dry up, is predicted to arrive sometime in July 2018.

 How did this happen?
 How did a modern city get this close to the brink of running out of a renewable resource?